 Guderian had written a military pamphlet called "Achtung Panzer" which got into the hands of Hitler.
 As a tactic it was used to devastating effect in the first years of World War Two and resulted in the British and French armies being pushed back in just a few weeks to the beaches of Dunkirk.
 It was also pivotal in the German army’s devastation of Russian forces when they advanced through Russia in June 1941.

 Hitler had spent four years in World War One fighting a static war with neither side moving far for months on end.
 He was enthralled by Guderian’s plan that was based purely on speed and movement.
 When Guderian told Hitler that he could reach the French coast in weeks if an attack on France was ordered, fellow officers openly laughed at him.
 The German High Command told Hitler that his "boast" was impossible.
 General Busch said to Guderian, "Well, I don’t think that you’ll cross the River Meuse in the first place."
 The River Meuse was considered France’s first major line of defence and it was thought of as being impossible to cross in a battle situation.

-Blitzkrieg was based on speed, co-ordination and movement.
-It was designed to hit hard and move on instantly.
+Blitzkrieg was based on speed, co-ordination and movement; the major science of this approach was the ability to get large mobile forces through weak points in the enemies defences and then cause damage when behind his static lines.
+With large formations cut off from communication and logistics, pressure could then be put on interior defences.
 Its aim was to create panic amongst the civilian population.
 A civil population on the move can be absolute havoc for a defending army trying to get its forces to the war front.
-Doubt, confusion and rumour were sure to paralyse both the government and the defending military.
+With so much focus placed on the frontline, if this could be penetrated then the ensuing doubt, confusion and rumour were sure to paralyse both the government and the defending military.